msiciliag/menura/README.md

 # menura
-A transcript tool that records your recordings into Notion.
+A transcription tool that saves in text format your recordings in real time.
+Supports Notion API.
 Made using a Raspberry Pi and Assembly AI.
 ## Hardware requirements: (TODO)
 - Raspberry Pi (tested on model 3B)
 - USB microphone